Amazon Relational Database Service

 Amazon Relational Database Service (or Amazon RDS) is a distributed relational database service by Amazon Web Services (AWS).
 It is a web service running "in the cloud" designed to simplify the setup, operation, and scaling of a relational database for use in applications.
 Administration processes like patching the database software, backing up databases and enabling point-in-time recovery are managed automatically.
 Scaling storage and compute resources can be performed by a single API call to the AWS control plane on-demand.
 AWS does not offer an SSH connection to the underlying virtual machine as part of the managed service.

-Timeline
+History

-Amazon RDS was first released on 22 October 2009, supporting MySQL databases.
+Amazon RDS was first released on 26 October 2009, supporting MySQL databases.
 This was followed by support for Oracle Database in June 2011, Microsoft SQL Server in May 2012, PostgreSQL in November 2013, and MariaDB (a fork of MySQL) in October 2015, and an additional 80 features during 2017.

 In November 2014 AWS announced Amazon Aurora, a MySQL-compatible database offering enhanced high availability and performance, and in October 2017 a PostgreSQL-compatible database offering was launched.

 In March 2019 AWS announced support of PostgreSQL 11 in RDS, five months after official release.